ray-project/deltacat/README.md

 DeltaCAT is a portable Multimodal Lakehouse powered by [Ray](https://github.com/ray-project/ray), [Apache Arrow](https://github.com/apache/arrow), and [Daft](https://github.com/Eventual-Inc/Daft).
 It lets you create ACID-compliant multimodal data lakes [that efficiently scale to manage exabytes of production data](https://aws.amazon.com/blogs/opensource/amazons-exabyte-scale-migration-from-apache-spark-to-ray-on-amazon-ec2/).

-It provides data lake level transactions & time travel, zero-copy schema evolution for feature enrichment, zero-copy multimodal (image, audio, video, text, etc.) file processing, and transparent dataset optimization.
+It provides data lake level transactions & time travel, zero-copy schema evolution, zero-copy multimodal file processing (image, audio, video, text, etc.), and transparent dataset optimization.
 It runs locally for rapid development or in the cloud for production workloads.
 It runs on any filesystem for easy setup and sharing - no external catalog services, lock managers, or key value stores required.

 ## Overview